Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Physical considerations on the dominant energy condition

-It is important that our argument based on energy conditions brought us to a vectorial equation.
+It is important that our arguments based on energy conditions brought us to vectorial equations.
 Some vectorial or tensor equation are equivalent to scalar equations (we shall see an example below), but in general in Finsler gravity it was not even clear if the gravitational equations had to be tensorial (most proposals particularly in the seventies and eighties), vectorial (we suggested to use a velocity-dependent energy-momentum in \cite{minguzzi14c,minguzzi15d}) or scalar (notably \cite{rutz93,pfeifer12}).

-It is appealing that the arguments leading to this equation only involve the non-linear curvature as this sidesteps all indeterminacies that would come from algebraic analogies, as there is no need to choose a linear Finsler connection to express the equations.
+It is appealing that the arguments leading to the above equations only involve the non-linear curvature as this sidesteps all indeterminacies that would come from algebraic analogies, as there is no need to choose a linear Finsler connection to express the equations.
 We recall that via algebraic analogies basically all options have been explored, for instance Berwald \cite{li10b}, Chern-Rund \cite{horvath50}, and Cartan \cite{takano74,ikeda79,ishikawa80,ishikawa81,takano88}.

 Those using just the non-linear curvature as this work, can be classified in all categories because all notable linear Finsler connections induce the same non-linear connection.
 Of this type are the equations one obtains from the action integral over the indicatrix $\int_I Ric(v) \dd \nu$ where $\nu$ is a suitable measure \cite{chen08b,pfeifer12,hohmann19,javaloyes21}.
-Of this type are also those approaches that assume a Landsberg condition \cite{minguzzi14c} (making the Chern-Rund and Berwald options equivalent) or those that build the Einstein tensor via an algebraic analogy by making use of the Akbar-Zadeh Ricci tensor \cite{li14,manjunatha23} $R^{AZ}_{\alpha \beta}=\p^2 Ric(v)/\p v^\alpha \p v^\beta$ and the associated scalar curvature.
+Of this type are also those approaches that assume a Landsberg condition \cite{minguzzi14c} (making the Chern-Rund and Berwald options equivalent) or those that build the Einstein tensor via an algebraic analogy by making use of the Akbar-Zadeh Ricci tensor \cite{li14,manjunatha23} $R^{AZ}_{\alpha \beta}=\frac{1}{2}\p^2 Ric(v)/\p v^\alpha \p v^\beta$ and the associated scalar curvature.
 The latter approach has been pursed in vacuum where the tensorial analogy is straightforward (it is a type of Einstein condition considered by Akbar-Zadeh in positive signature \cite{akbarzadeh95,bao95})

 However, by contracting with $g^{\alpha \beta}$ and using positive homogeneity one immediately finds that (in spacetime dimension different from 2) this equation is really equivalent to the simpler Ricci flat condition